libreswitch/ops/docs/bgp_cli.md

 [no] neighbor <A.B.C.D | X:X::X:X | peer_group_name> ebgp-multihop
 ```
 ##### Description
-This command attempts BGP connections with external AS routers that are not directly connected.
+This command attempts eBGP connections with external AS routers that are not directly connected.

 ##### Authority
 Admin user.